Random Abstract Simplicial Complexes Reduction: Complexity

 \end{theorem}

-In this section, we are interested in the almost sure asymptotic behavior of the complexity of our algorithm as $n$ tends to infinity.
-Let us first define almost sure: \begin{definition} We say that $G(n,r)$ asymptotically almost surely has property $P$ if $\P[G(n,r) \in P] \rightarrow 1$ when $n$ tends to infinity. \end{definition}
+For a better reading we will denote by $n$ the number of points of the binomial point process, that is equal to $s_0$ the number of $0$-simplices of the abstract simplicial complex.
+Throughout this section we will investigate the almost sure asymptotic behavior of the size of the largest simplex $K$ and the complexity of the reduction algorithm when $n$ tends to infinity and with respect to the distribution of the $n$ points according to a binomial point process. \begin{definition} We say that the property $P$ is true asymptotically almost surely if $\P[P \text{ true}] \rightarrow 1$ when $n$ tends to infinity. \end{definition}